BenWiederhake/tinyvm/instruction-set-architecture.md

 - There are 64K addressable 16-bit words.
 (That is 128K bytes.)
 Alternatively, you could say that our bytes have 16 bits, but let's stick to the terms "byte = 8 bit" and "word = 16 bit".
 - There are 16 registers, all of which are general-purpose.
 - There is no built-in support for stack frames or anything.
 I want this to be a seriously limited VM with only basic algorithms, and if you want fancy things like recursion or local variables, then you'll have to pay for it by yourself.
-- There is special support for ease of use (return, cpuid, etc.)
+- There is special support for ease of use (yield, cpuid, etc.)
 - Data is stored in big-endian order.
 E.g., if the first byte in data memory is 0x12, and the second byte is 0x34, then loading the first word into a register results in that register having value 0x1234.
-- The program counter is not explicitly readable, and usually increments by one (with overflow) after each instruction (except for illegal, reserved, return, jump, and branch instructions).
+- The program counter is not explicitly readable, and usually increments by one (with overflow) after each instruction (except for illegal, reserved, yield, jump, and branch instructions).
 - There are no hardware exceptions or interrupts.

 ## General instruction pattern